-In 1984, the Maryland General Assembly enacted legislation establishing the Work Sharing Unemployment Insurance Program.
+In 1984, the Maryland General Assembly enacted legislation establishing WS program.
 In July 2014, several modifications and changes to the 1984 law were enacted.
-The Unemployment Insurance Law in Maryland that cover the WS Program include sections 8-1201 through 8-1209.
+The Unemployment Insurance Law in Maryland that covers the WS program includes sections 8-1201 through 8-1209.

 - Keep your skilled, trained workers

 - Avoid disruption in your business operations

 5. Will all of my employees be able to receive UI benefits?

 In order to receive payment from UI, your employees must meet the eligibility requirements for regular Maryland UI benefits.
 Also, part-time employees must have been hired on a permanent part-time basis, not as temporary or seasonal workers.
 Workers may choose not to participate.

 6. If my company participates in WS, must I use it for my entire business or company?

 No. WS can be used in one or more departments or units.
 You have the flexibility to choose the area(s) involved.

 7. Can there be different percentages of reduced hours for different employees in the same affected area?

 No. All participating employees in an affected unit or department must be treated equally.
 However, the hours of employees in different affected departments or units may be reduced by different percentages.
 These differences must be specified and addressed separately in the plan.